docker/docs/toolbox/toolbox_install_windows.md

 1. Go to the [Docker Toolbox](https://www.docker.com/toolbox){: target="_blank" class="_" } page.

 > **Note**: To continue with the latest version of Docker Toolbox, see https://github.com/docker/toolbox/releases for information about downloading the latest version and related components.
-If you choose to download from this location, a unsigned warning (verified publisher dialog) is displayed.
+If you choose to download from this location, an unsigned warning (verified publisher dialog) is displayed.

 2. Click the installer link to download.